 – A photocopy of your passport

 4) This trip fills quickly.
 Upon receipt of all the above items, a space will be held for you on the trip of your choice.
-Your space will be fully secured upon receipt of your final payment.
+Upon receipt of all your completed forms, your deposit and final payment, your trip placement is fully secured.
+Final payments must be made before the final due date or you may forfeit your space on the trip and lose your deposit.
+Please be sure to take note of any due dates for payments .
 Thank you and we look forward to seeing you soon!